Are minimizers of the Onsager-Machlup functional strong posterior modes?: Introduction

 Maximum a posteriori (MAP) estimates are a useful and widely used way to describe points of maximal probability under a Bayesian posterior distribution.
 Unlike the conditional mean, their computation does not require numerical integration with respect to the posterior distribution, which may be prohibitively expensive for certain problems.
 Instead, they can typically be found as the solution to an optimization problem, which in many situations allows their efficient computation.

 MAP estimates refer to modes of a Bayesian posterior distribution.
-The modes of a probability measure with a continuous Lebesgue density are simply the maximizers of this density.
+The modes of a probability measure on $\R^n$ with a continuous Lebesgue density are simply the maximizers of this density.
 Probability measures on infinite-dimensional spaces do not have a Lebesgue density, which makes it necessary to generalize the definition of a mode to cover this setting.
 A common way to do this is to consider a point as a mode if small balls around it have asymptotically maximal probability as made rigorous in \cref{def_mode}.
 A problem with this definition is that it is not immediately clear how to find or compute such points.
-One way to generalize the notion of a Lebesgue density is the Onsager--Machlup functional, which describes the asymptotic probability of small balls around points under the posterior distribution as made rigorous in \cref{def_omf}.
-For Bayesian posterior distributions, it typically has the form of a penalized likelihood, and since its minimizers describe points of maximal probability, they are natural candidates to be modes.
-The question when minimizers of the Onsager--Machlup functional coincide with MAP estimates in the context of nonparamatric Bayesian inference is, however, a matter of ongoing research.
+One way to generalize the notion of a (negative logarithmic) Lebesgue density is the Onsager--Machlup functional, which describes the asymptotic relative probability of small balls around points under the posterior distribution as made rigorous in \cref{def_omf}.
+For Bayesian posterior distributions, it typically has the form of a penalized negative log-likelihood, and since its minimizers describe points of maximal probability, they are natural candidates to be modes.
+The question under which conditions minimizers of the Onsager--Machlup functional coincide with MAP estimates in the context of nonparamatric Bayesian inference is, however, a matter of ongoing research.

 A first attempt at answering this question in a separable Banach space setting and for Gaussian priors has been made in \cite{Dashti:2013}.
 However, the proof therein is incomplete.
 On the one hand, parts of the proof in general only hold for separable Hilbert spaces.
 On the other hand, there remain several gaps in the proof in the Hilbert space case.
 This will be discussed in more detail in \cref{sect_main_res}.
 In the author's PhD thesis \cite{Kretschmann:2019}, most of these gaps were closed.
-In \cite{klebanov2022}, a remaining issue was resolved, completing the proof in the Hilbert space case.
+In \cite{klebanov2023}, a remaining issue was resolved, completing the proof in the Hilbert space case.

-The coincidence of MAP estimators and minimizers of the Onsager--Machlup functional has been proven for Besov priors \cite{agapiou2018}, and, very recently, for diagonal Gaussian priors on $\ell^p$ \cite{klebanov2022}.
-Ideas on how to generalize the proof to general separable Banach spaces have been discussed in \cite{wacker2020map}, but in this case, the question whether MAP estimates coincide with minimizers of the Onsager--Machlup functional is still open.
+The coincidence of MAP estimators and minimizers of the Onsager--Machlup functional has been proven for Besov-$1$ priors \cite{agapiou2018}, and, recently, for diagonal Gaussian priors on $\ell^p$ \cite{klebanov2023}.
+The question whether this coincidence also holds in the general separable Banach space case has very recently been answered positively in \cite{Lambley:2023}.